antecave-web/Star-Trek-Ascendancy-Galactic-Crisis-Mode/README.md

 ## Overview

 Galactic Crisis Mode is a hybrid of the standard *Star Trek: Ascendancy* game and the Dominion War Alliance Mode.
 Players begin with the freedom to explore, expand and develop independently, but as the quadrant matures, rising tensions inevitably force the major powers into two opposing alliances.
 From that point onward, the Dominion War conquest, Resistance and Ascendancy victory rules take over.
+I have endeavored to keep the original strategic commitments, adopt official improvements that reduce downtime and randomness, and only introduced new mechanics where they solve structural pacing problems.

 ## Design Goals